 The Barnes Scholarship

-This award is given to one student each semester to help fund their continued undergraduate education at CU-Boulder.
+This award is given to one or more students each semester to help fund their continued undergraduate education at CU-Boulder.
 The award amount is $1,000 and preference is given to a student with high financial need.
 The scholarship application will be posted here each semester, and is typically due in November and April.
+Fall Semester 2015 applications are due November 20, 5 pm with the recipients notified by e-mail on November 30.

 The Alpha Chapter of Colorado scholarship for graduate study